Skip to main content

 Amount

-report the gross amount you have paid the artist for the current year.
+State the gross amount you have paid to the artist for the current year.

-Concerns the period before the artist became resident for tax purposes and what you paid during the year before the artist became resident.
-You must specify one amount per income year.
+Applies to the period before the artist became tax liable as resident and what you have paid to the artist in the year before they became resident.
+You must state one amount per income year.

 Type of salary or benefit